Elementary School Academics

 Meet Mrs. Standart

 As an educator, my hope is to inspire my students to have fun in the process of learning and to make them feel comfortable in the classroom.
 I have a passion for teaching and love working with children of all ages.
-My students inspire me on a daily basis, and I am constantly learning from them as well.
+My students motivate me daily, and I am constantly learning from them as well.

 I am a graduate of California State University Long Beach where I received my Bachelor’s Degree in Liberal Studies with a concentration in Language and Literacy.
 I continued my education at CSULB and completed my Multiple Subject Teaching Credential through the College of Education.
 I am a member of Pi Lambda Theta, which is the National Honor Society for Teachers.